wesley1001/commerceReactNative/README.md

 > The project is still in highly development, and only tested in iPhone6s Simulator.

-This is a [陕西电子商务](http://www.sxeca.org) App client, implemented using React Native.
+This is a [Shaanxi Electronic Commerce](http://www.sxeca.org) App client, implemented using React Native.
 This project can run on both Android and iOS, with more than 80% of code in common.
 This is a demo project to show how to develop a complete app with React Native.
 (The data api is from sxeca.org website)

 ##### Current functionality: